GRB 210619B optical afterglow polarization

 {Institute of Astrophysics, Foundation for Research and Technology - Hellas, Voutes, 70013 Heraklion, Greece\\ \and Department of Physics, University of Crete, 70013, Heraklion, Greece \and Max-Planck-Institut f\"{u}r Radioastronomie, Auf dem H\"{u}gel 69, DE-53121 Bonn, Germany }

-\abstract {} {We report on the follow-up of the extremely bright gamma-ray burst GRB~210619B with optical polarimetry.} {We conducted optopolarimetric observations of the optical afterglow of GRB~210619B in the SDSS-r band in the time window $\sim 5967 - 8245$ seconds after the burst, using the RoboPol instrument at the Skinakas observatory.} {We find signs of variability of the polarization degree as well as the polarization angle during the time of observations.
-We also note a significant rise in polarization value and a significant change in the polarization angle towards the end of our observations.
-This is the first time such behavior is observed in this timescale.} {}
+\abstract {} {We report on the follow-up of the extremely bright long gamma-ray burst GRB~210619B with optical polarimetry.} {We conducted optopolarimetric observations of the optical afterglow of GRB~210619B in the SDSS-r band in the time window $\sim 5967 - 8245$ seconds after the burst, using the RoboPol instrument at the Skinakas observatory.} {We report a $5\,\sigma$ detection of polarization $P=1.5\pm0.3$ at polarization angle $EVPA=8\pm6^\circ$.
+We find that during our observations the polarization is likely constant.
+These values are corrected for polarization induced by the interstellar medium of the Milky Way and host-induced polarization is likely negligible.
+Thus the polarization we quote is intrinsic to the GRB afterglow.} {}

 \keywords{}